 Imperfect Produce took the revolutionary concept of taking the produce that didn’t make the cut to sell at the grocery store and giving it a new life.
 Because "ugly" produce can’t be sold at a premium price, you can get these farm fresh goodies at a discounted price.
 Healthy eating can sometimes be a challenge when you’re on a budget because wholesome fresh food cost more than pre-packed and processed fast food.
 Imperfect Produce makes eating healthy affordable and convenient with home delivery.
 Not only are you getting a great deal (and so convenient!), you’re also helping the environment by reducing food waste!

 Wanna give it a try?
-Use my unique discount code WONKYPRODUCE and get 50% off your first order!* Imperfect Produce just announced their expansion to the whole bay area on July 10th.
-Check delivery options for your zip code and get farm fresh produce delivered straight to your door!
+Use my unique referral code and get $10 off your first order!
+Imperfect Produce recently announced their expansion to the entire Bay Area, Los Angeles, Orange County, and Portland, OR.
+They're expanding quickly–so be sure to check back often if they're not in your neighborhood yet! .
+To check if they deliver in your area, visit the signup page, click on a box, then enter your zip code on the popup.
+It's so easy to get farm fresh produce delivered straight to your door!

 Fresh Squeezed Grapefruit Juice